couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-web-console.markdown

    your Cluster configuration.
 You can reduce the amount of memory allocated to a bucket if that space is not already in use.

-You can delete the bucket entirely by clicking the **Unhandled:** `[:unknown-tag :guibutton]` button.
+You can delete the bucket entirely by clicking the `Delete` button.

-You can empty a Memcached bucket of all the cached information that it stores by using the **Unhandled:** `[:unknown-tag :guibutton]` button.
+You can empty a Memcached bucket of all the cached information that it stores by using the `Flush` button.

-Using the **Unhandled:** `[:unknown-tag :guibutton]` button removes all the objects stored in the Memcached bucket.
+Using the `Flush` button removes all the objects stored in the Memcached bucket.
 Using this button on active Memcached buckets may delete important information.

 <a id="couchbase-admin-web-console-data-buckets-info"></a>

 ### Bucket Information

-You can obtain basic information about the status of your data buckets by clicking on the *i* button within the `Data Buckets` page.
+You can obtain basic information about the status of your data buckets by clicking on the drop-down next to the bucket name under the `Data Buckets` page.
 The bucket information shows memory size, access, and replica information for the bucket, as shown in the figure below.

 ![](images/web-console-bucket-info.png)

-You can edit the bucket information by clicking the **Unhandled:**
-`[:unknown-tag :guibutton]` button within the bucket information display.
+You can edit the bucket information by clicking the `Edit` button within the bucket information display.

 <a id="couchbase-admin-web-console-monitoring"></a>